 Currently trading at roughly 1.4x P/BV and the stock being beaten down by the Kerala floods, Federal Bank Ltd. can be considered as one of the best bets in the coming year due to the following reasons:-

 In the last few quarters the bank has not just added incremental additions in better rate borrowers, it has also been successful in bringing down the stressed pool of loans (currently at 2.01 percent of total assets, down by roughly 27 basis points since Q4FY2018).
 This will add to the comfort level of investors;

 The impact of the Kerala floods is reflecting on the price (as the bank has nearly 50% of its branches in Kerala operations were deeply hurt during the floods).

-Because of this the price had corrected severely, but now the business is up and running smoothly.
-The Bank’s strategy of diversifying income source by investments in related businesses is also bearing fruit as new streams is added to fee and other incomes
+Because of this, the price had corrected severely, but now the business is up and running smoothly.
+The Bank’s strategy of diversifying income source by investments in related businesses is also bearing fruit as new streams are added to fee and other incomes

 During the recent quarter, banks improved business traction, the numbers of which are shown below:-

 |Federal Bank Ltd.|